 Learn more about how each feature works in our in-depth guide about iMazing Photos.

 The new Photos tool is available as a free update for all iMazing 2 license holders.

 For performance reasons, the Moments and Grid views are only available on macOS 10.12 and above.

 Windows 7 and above.

 Not an iMazing user yet?
 Download and install iMazing now and take our app for a test drive of your own.
 No registration needed.

-Our first priority is to bring the feature to our Windows users.
-At the same time, we'll be collecting user feedback, iron out the last wrinkles, and start planning additional features.
-As always, every opinion counts so don't hesitate to get in touch and give us your feedback.
+Our first priority has been to bring the feature to our Windows users – this is now done.
+We're still collecting user feedback and ironing out the last wrinkles.
+As always, every opinion counts so don't hesitate to get in touch and share your suggestions.

 ⚡ This article was originally posted in March 2020.
 We're reposting an edited version for the release of the Windows version of iMazing's new Photos tool.